-Please note that by registering for classes, you accept responsibility for paying all tuition and other fees associated with these classes.
+PLEASE NOTE that by registering for classes, you accept responsibility for paying all tuition and other fees associated with these classes.

 If your academic plans change, you must take action to withdraw from your classes.
 Failure to attend class does not result in an automatic withdrawal or removal of charges from your student account.

-No, but faculty may schedule final exams and/or projects during the final class meeting.
+We do not have a set final exam schedule, however, faculty may schedule final exams and/or projects during the final class meeting.

 Housing is not provided for students attending J-Term on Loyola's Lakeshore Campus.

 Student activity and technology fees will be waived for the J-Term session.
 Lab and associated class fees, however, will apply to some courses.
-Please review the fee schedule for more information.
+Please review the Office of the Bursar website for more information.

-Limited financial aid is available to students to be applied to the tuition, fees and book expenses of January-Term.
+Limited financial aid is available to Loyola students to be applied to the tuition, fees and book expenses of January-Term.
 Costs for the J-Term must be processed through loans separate from those in place for Fall and Spring semesters.
 Aid for Fall/Spring is not available to meet the costs for January Term courses.